umbraco/UmbracoDocs/Reference/Security/backoffice-user-manager-v7.3.0.md

 ## Events

 There are [several static events](https://our.umbraco.com/apidocs/v8/csharp/api/Umbraco.Web.Security.BackOfficeUserManager-1.html#events) you can subscribe to on the `BackOfficeUserManager`.
-Internally this are mostly used for auditing.
+Internally these are mostly used for auditing.